ottoman91/ottoman91.github.io/index.md

 I am passionate about using human centered design in tandem with technology to create products and services that aim to solve some of the most pressing issues in the third world.
-At Stanford, my research focus is on using AI, machine learning and design thinking for social impact.
+At Stanford, my research focus is on using AI, machine learning and design thinking in the healthcare space.

 [Find my CV here](/pdfs/CV_Usman_Khaliq.pdf){:target="_blank"}